Hazelnut Oil For Skin: Benefits And How To Use

 - Fatty acids play a role in balancing the skin’s protective barrier (5).
 They also prevent the loss of moisture from the skin’s surface.
 These fatty acids prevent any harmful substances from entering the skin.

 - Vitamin C (ascorbic acid) prevents and repairs photo-aging.
 It has antioxidant properties that protect the skin from UV damage (6), (7) (8).
-It can also be used to reduce hyperpigmentation.
+It can also be used to help reduce hyperpigmentation.
 Vitamin C has anti-inflammatory properties and can help treat skin conditions like acne and rosacea.
 It also promotes wound healing and boosts collagen synthesis.

 - Folic acid improves skin firmness that may otherwise deteriorate due to aging (12).
 Folic acid supplementation is often used to treat chronic inflammatory skin conditions (13).